Updated June 2022

 A much better alternative in enterprise-level options is Amazon S3 storage, with its increased functionality, scalability, and advanced security measures.
-More importantly, prices in Amazon S3 are more or less the same as in Google Cloud.
-But you get improved functionality.
+Prices in Amazon S3 are more or less the same as in Google Cloud, but you get improved functionality.
 And the range of pricing is wider so you could choose what suits you more.

-Amazon S3 uses a pay-as-you-go model to make your life easier.
-Besides, you have a free tier option for the first 12 months, which is a perfect opportunity to save up.
-And you are also able to check whether this is the best solution for you.
-See the full list of prices:
+Amazon S3 also uses a pay-as-you-go model, and there is also a free tier option for the first 12 months.
+You are also able to check whether this is the best solution for you by vising Amazon S3 pricing tiers page.

 |Any type of data, mostly for those that need instant access||First 50 TB per month